DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>Worthy of its reviews despite the bizzare rollout.
 My first listen produced the line &quot;some high points but is a bit too long to get overarching meaning or theme from.
-Overall a good album but I don&#x27;t see myself revisiting it apart from six or seven great songs.&quot; Turns out, those six or seven great songs are definitive of the album itself, and the other inclusions are welcome accompaniment to it&#x27;s heavy hitters.
+Overall a good album but I don&#x27;t see myself revisiting it apart from six or seven great songs.&quot; Turns out, those six or seven great songs are definitive of the album itself, and the other inclusions are welcome accompaniment to it&#x27;s heavy hitters. <br>
 This album was released song-by-song before being compiled into one project, and its mixtape-y construction works for its length and diversity.
 There are some dud songs here and there, but as a complete album, I see the connective thread. </p>
   </div>